 Strayer University Fellows for Justice Program

-- A full-tuition scholarship for a Strayer University bachelor’s degree program in accounting, business administration, criminal justice or information technology
+- A full-tuition scholarship for a Strayer University bachelor’s or master's degree program in accounting, business administration, criminal justice or information technology

 - An invitation to networking events with Strayer leadership, community leaders and other Fellows for Justice Scholarship recipients